open-sauced/intro/CONTRIBUTING.md

 5. **Stop the server**

-   When you're done testing or making changes, you can stop the local server by pressing `Ctrl + C` in the terminal.
+   After making and testing the changes, you can stop the local server by pressing Ctrl + C in the terminal. you can stop the local server by pressing `Ctrl + C` in the terminal.

 #### Method 2: Using Live Server Extension on Visual Studio Code (VS Code)

-Live Server extension allows you to launch a local development server and preview your changes in real-time in your browser.
+Live Server extension allows you to launch a local development server and preview your changes in real time in your browser.

 1. **Install Visual Studio Code**